-- Crackling Log Sounds – The impressive visuals that are displayed inside of a MagikFlame fireplace are only made better with the realistic crackling log sounds that accompany them.
+- Crackling Log Sounds – The impressive visuals that are displayed inside of a MagikFlame electric fireplace are only made better with the realistic crackling and popping log sounds that accompany them.
 On top of this, you are able to turn on nature sounds whenever you want things to be even more relaxing.

-- 5,200 BTU Heater – The 5,200 BTU heater can keep a home of up to 1,000 square feet completely cozy.
+- 5,200 BTU Heater – The 5,200 BTU infrared quartz heater can keep a home of up to 1,000 square feet completely cozy.
 For extremely large homes, you can easily warm the home with a zone heating setup using multiple MagikFlame fireplaces, saving even more on your bill by only heating areas when there are people in that zone.

 - MagikFlame Electric Fireplace Buying Guide – You can understand more about how electric fireplaces work with this helpful guide.

-- How MagikFlame Is Built: You will appreciate how much love and attention goes into MagikFlame fireplaces.
+- How MagikFlame Is Built: You will appreciate how much love and attention goes into MagikFlame electric fireplaces.